PelicanCult/pcResponsiveImages/README.md

 });
 ```
-This will use all of the default settings of the plugin
+This apply the plugin to all elements with the `.pelican` class in the body of the page and will use all of the default settings of the plugin.

 ##### A typical plugin call with settings
 ```